-Each State and Territory in Australia has its own Discrimination Act with accompanying Commission's that deal with complaints and discrimination.
-These Discrimination Acts also cover people with disability, but the main aim of the Acts is to stop discrimination towards a person based on their characteristics.
+Each State and Territory in Australia has its own Discrimination Act with accompanying Commissions that deal with complaints and discrimination.
+These Discrimination Acts also cover people with disability, but the main aim of the Acts is to stop discrimination towards a person based on any of their characteristics.

 It can be a good idea to know what your rights are depending on the State and Territory you live in, however, the Disability Discrimination Act generally covers most things.

-So where do you go if someone discriminates against your human rights?
+So where do you go if someone infringes your human rights?